• Skip to primary navigation

 Let’s prep our recipe

-Let’s properly prep the fresh produce to ensure the textures are right for this recipe.
+Let’s properly prep the fresh produce to ensure the right textures for this recipe.

 Prepping the aromatics: onion, celery, and garlic